ccdmb/catastrophy/README.md

 [![Anaconda-Server Badge](https://anaconda.org/darcyabjones/catastrophy/badges/version.svg)](https://anaconda.org/darcyabjones/catastrophy)

-CATAStrophy is a classification method for describing lifestyles/trophic characteristics of filamentous plant pathogens using carbohydrate-active enzymes (CAZymes).
+CATAStrophy is a classification method for describing the lifestyles/trophic characteristics of filamentous plant pathogens using carbohydrate-active enzymes (CAZymes).
 The name CATAStrophy is a backronym portmanteau hybrid where "CATAS" means CAZyme Assisted Training And Sorting.

-CATAStrophy takes HMMER3 files from searches against the [dbCAN](http://bcb.unl.edu/dbCAN2/) CAZyme database as input and returns a pseudo-probabilities called the relative centroid distance (RCD) of trophic class memberships for each file.
+CATAStrophy takes HMMER3 files from searches against the [dbCAN](http://bcb.unl.edu/dbCAN2/) CAZyme database as input, and returns pseudo-probabilities called the relative centroid distance (RCD) of trophic class memberships for each file.

 To train these models, we performed principal component analysis (PCA) on the frequencies of CAZymes for a set of curated proteomes with literature support for their trophic lifestyles.
 For each class in our classification system, we find the centre/geometric mean of the class in the first 16 principal components.